anovos/anovos-docs/docs/using-anovos/data-reports/html_report.md

 The **Quality Check** section consists of a qualitative inspection of the data at a row & columnar level.
 The Quality Check consists of the following modules:

 - **Column Level**
-    - **Null Columns Detections** – Detect the sparsity of the datasets, e.g., count and percentage of missing value of attributes
+    - **Null Columns Detections** – Detects the sparsity of the datasets, e.g., count and percentage of missing value of attributes
     ![](https://anovos.github.io/anovos-docs/assets/html-reports/quality-check-2.png)

-    - **Outlier Detection** – Used to detect and visualize the outlier present in numerical attributes of the datasets
+    - **Outlier Detection** – Used to detect and visualize the outliers present in numerical attributes of the datasets
     ![](https://anovos.github.io/anovos-docs/assets/html-reports/quality-check-3.png)

     - **Violin Plot** - Displays the spread of numerical attributes